In this episode of the Magnetic Memory Method Podcast, we talk about how to use Memory Palaces to memorize foreign language vocabulary.

 There are lots of different ideas about how to focus on the right vocabulary.
 Some of the different opinions can be downright controversial.
 But there are also good discussions about word frequency lists and how to compile them using existing resources.
 Or you can create your own.

-Luca Lampariello is one of my favorite teachers on the topic.
-And the good news is that he has been a guest on the Magnetic Memory Method Podcast twice before.
+Luca Lampariello is one of my favorite polyglot teachers who focuses on what it really takes to master the art of language learning.
+And the good news is that he has been a guest on the Magnetic Memory Method Podcast twice before!
 These episodes are called:

 Speaking of Luca, I’m looking forward to meeting with him soon for his birthday and some discussions about language learning.
 He also gave a great suggestion for the translation of my book, The Ultimate Language Learning Secret.